 While we all might like to kid ourselves that we’re travelling merely to get immersed in culture, make connections with locals and see the wonders of the world, few of us are strong enough to turn down a good bit of nightlife when it’s offered.
-Luckily, there are party destinations in South America’s every corner, so you’ll never be short of somewhere to let your topknot down.
+Luckily, there are party destinations in South America’s every corner, so you’ll never be short of somewhere to let your topknot down, especially around the time of New Year’s Eve.
 Obviously I’m not encouraging you to go and join in the parties before coronavirus has been fully controlled, but in the meantime there’s no harm in you getting your plans in place.

 South American nightlife FAQs